MartinGarciaHervas/MartinGarciaHervas/README.md

 ## Activity

 - Working at Loop3♾.
-- Im currently enrolled in two Udemy courses, one focusing on Typescript and the other on Java.
+- Im currently enrolled in a Java Udemy course.

 <br/>